proyecto26/dotnet-documentation/README.md

   * Reduce chatter between tiers.
   * Avoid leaky abstractions.

+# Dependency Injection Pattern (Unity, Castle Windsor, Ninject, Autofac, StructureMap, etc)
+We can identify 3 rules:
+- A consumer that depends on other classes for some service.
+- A declaration of that consumer's need (in the form of a contract/interface).
+- Third-party injector that supplies instances of classes that adhere to the contract to the dependent consumer.

+Exist the following principles:
+ * Dependency Inversion Principle
+ * Inversion of Control Principle (Controls the flow of the program)

+We need to configure the **DI Container** in the "Application Root"... simply, an area of the application that executes very early on.

 # Concepts
 * **Layers:** are about logical organization of code.
 * **Tiers:** are the physical deployment of layers (only about where the code runs).